sahil-sharma/Python-Web-App/README.md

--- Assuming that all the required dependencies are already installed. <br />
+(Assuming that all the required dependencies are already installed.) <br />

 Python Web app using Flask framework and Sqlite3 (database). <br />